scienceisfiction/Hbirds4VJ/README.md

 6. analyze video data for responses to each type of stimuli

 Data produced would be free flight recordings as related to visual stimuli

+[Altshuler Lab](http://altshuler.zoology.ubc.ca/index.html) in case you want to know more or heaven forbid, read some of our papers.
+Yours truly under personnel.